PrairieLearn/PrairieLearn/docs/pl-drawing/index.md

 Any element is free to define any of the above methods, and a description for each is given here:

-- `generate(element)`
+- `generate(element, data)`
   Generates the representation of the element that is sent to the clientside JavaScript.
 This function should parse element attributes using `prairielearn.get_x_attrib(el)` and return a dictionary that describes the element.
-The exact format of this dictionary is unimportant, as only the JavaScript implementation of your element will later be using this.
+The exact format of this dictionary is unimportant, as only the JavaScript implementation of your element will later be using this.  `data` is a dictionary that currently contains `clientFilesUrl`, the base URL in which all client files can be loaded from.
 - `is_gradable()`
   Returns `True` if the current element is gradable, other it returns `False` if the element is not gradable and should be skipped in the grading stage.
 - `grade(ref, student, tol, angtol)`